Categories

 Blogs, whether written anonymously or otherwise, are a means for publishing writing.
 Whatever I blog about is almost instantly assimilated into the vast bounty of information that is the Internet.
 Once published, blog posts can be searched and linked.
 Thanks to search, similarly interested individuals can find my writings and I can find theirs.
 The public nature of blogging thereby prevents both good and bad ideas from obscurity.
 Bad ideas are subject to correction from reader feedback.
 Good ideas are made better by the same.
 Public discourse on blogs occurs via two pathways.
 The more basic of the two is that readers are allowed to comment on my blog directly.
 The alternative, and potentially more powerful pathway is by indirect feedback on a fellow blogger’s site that is hyperlinked to my site.

 The resultant combination of blogging and linking is volatile: hyperlinks are the oxygen off which the best blogs thrive.
-Whether it is simply another blogger sending readers to my site via a blogroll link (a sort of blanket “seal of approval”), linking to a specific post, or through submission of blog posts to the virtual watercooler, social bookmarking sites like reddit, twitter, digg, stumbleupon, del.icio.us or facebook, hyperlinks can provide an immense amount of exposure.
+Whether it is simply another blogger sending readers to my site via a blogroll link (a sort of blanket “seal of approval”), linking to a specific post, or through submission of blog posts to the virtual watercooler, social bookmarking sites like reddit, twitter, stumbleupon, del.icio.us or facebook, hyperlinks can provide an immense amount of exposure.
 Of course, the more linked a blog becomes, the more likely it is to be linked: hyperlinks tend to follow a power law distribution.
 This means that a blog post containing a good idea (or a good blog generally) has the potential to spread virally.
 It is through being linked that an idea can go from obscurity to widespread consideration in a very brief time.

 Perhaps one of the greatest powers of blogging is how all of the above characteristics provide me with a “home” in the Blogosphere.
 When I write, even as I do it for my own benefits, the writing is done within a community.
 Random ideas no longer need to stagnate within my mind: I can publish them on my blog and share them with others who are want to hear what I have to say.
 I contribute to this community in my own peculiar way, blogging on whatever strikes my fancy.
 I keep tabs on my neighbors by visiting their sites and subscribing to their feeds.
 Through this community ideas are freed to germinate, mutate, evolve, or cross-fertilize with each other, producing results that can scarcely be predicted but are almost always eye-opening and sometimes even world-changing.